A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Numerical Details

 We impose agreement at the fitting mass of $r$, $P$, and $T$ by factors of $10^{-4}$, $10^{-3}$, and $10^{-3}$, respectively.
 Our chosen threshold for relative error in Cash-Karp steps is $10^{-5}$.
 If we significantly increase ou\textcolor{black}{r} numerical accuracy by imposing an agreement of $10^{-5}$ in all dimensions and using a relative error threshold of $10^{-7}$, our radii do not change to the third decimal place, justifying that our numerical parameters are sufficient for the level of accuracy in this publication.
 However, planetary moment of inertia coefficients can vary at the third decimal place and thus for our validation sample \textcolor{black}{we} set the agreement threshold to $10^{-5}$ and the relative error threshold to $10^{-7}$.
 If melting occurs in the core or mantle, we set our relative error to $10^{-7}$, and if that melting occurs at the fitting mass, we set our relative error to $10^{-8}$.
 To avoid proximity to the divergence of $r$, we treat $R/\max{(R_p,m_p^{1/3.7})}=10^{-6}$ as the core of the planet.
 Lowering this value to $10^{-7}$ results in numerical instabilities due to the proximity to the divergence at the core.
 The max function in the denominator is used so that in planets where an envelope makes up the majority of the planetary radius, the innermost radius of the planet is still well within the planetary core.

-We need reasonable values of the pressure and temperature of the planetary core to begin iterating.
+We need reasonable values of the pressure and temperature of the planetary centre to begin iterating.
 We attain these by integrating from the outer boundary condition to the inner boundary condition and refining our guesses via the Newton-Raphson method.
 In other words, we perform single-shooting integration to seed our initial guess for double-shooting integration.

-Where we construct our own EOS table, they are uniformly spaced in log space such that $\frac{P_{i+1}}{P_i}=\frac{T_{i+1}}{T_i}=1.01$.
+When we construct our own EOS tables, they are uniformly spaced in log space such that $\frac{P_{i+1}}{P_i}=\frac{T_{i+1}}{T_i}=1.01$.
 For the HeFESTo tables generated by Perple\_X, we use the highest possible number of datapoints and construct square tables.
 This corresponds to spacings of $P_{i+1}/P_i\lesssim1.012$ and $T_{i+1}-T_i\lesssim3$ K (the maximum number of datapoints permitted depends on composition).
 We interpolate in log space for all tables besides HeFESTo, where we interpolate in linear space.
 This is because the parameter space of HeFESTo is the smallest of our dataset.
+Our generated tables only go up to a temperature of $10^5$ K and thus all temperatures above $10^5$ K are treated as $10^5$ K when calculating EOS.
+Expressed mathematically, $\rho(P,T>10^5\textrm{ K})=\rho(P,10^5\textrm{ K})$.